jogjayr/portfolio/_posts/2015-05-16-Sometimes-I-Forget.md

 > \- _Harry Potter and the Chamber of Secrets_

-That I'm an engineer.
-Sometimes I forget that I know more than most people about computers.
+Sometimes I forget that I'm an engineer.
 No, this isn't a story of how I wonder in amazement how laypeople can't "do the simplest things with computers".
-Quite the opposite.
+I try to catch myself when I think like that.
+No, this story is the opposite of that.

 I've started dusting off my personal laptop again.
 For a long time, I've been playing with little bits and pieces of code on my work laptop, mostly because I didn't care about ownership issues.
 But now I'm starting up a project that I might come to care about, so I need my personal laptop development-ready.